Markets tumble worldwide, bear market growls on Wall Street

 In Asia, indexes fell at least 3% in Seoul, Tokyo and Hong Kong.
 Stocks there were also hurt by worries about COVID-19 infections in China, which could push authorities to resume tough, business-slowing restrictions.

 Some of the biggest hits came for cryptocurrencies, which soared early in the pandemic when record-low interest rates encouraged some investors to pile into the riskiest investments.
-Bitcoin tumbled more than 14% from a day earlier and dropped below $23,973, according to Coindesk.
-It’s back to where it was in late 2020 and down from a peak of $68,990 late last year.
+Bitcoin tumbled more than 17% from a day earlier and dropped to $23,222, according to Coindesk.
+It's back to where it was in late 2020 and down from a peak of $68,990 late last year.

-On Wall Street, the S&P 500 was 20.6% below its record set early this year.
+On Wall Street, the S&P 500 was more than 21% below its record set early this year.
 If it finishes the day more than 20% below that high, it would enter what investors call a bear market.

 Bears hibernate, so bears represent a market that's retreating, said Sam Stovall, chief investment strategist at CFRA.
 In contrast, Wall Street's nickname for a surging stock market is a bull market, because bulls charge, Stovall said.